-If you are fully aware of Direct response copywriting you will know that it’s foundations are just as true today in the web obsessed world as they were back in the day when print and mail ruled the roost.
+If you are fully aware of Direct response you will know that it’s foundations are just as true today in the web obsessed world as they were back in the day when print and mail ruled the roost.

 It’s surprising to me how many people think that since the internet has come along that all that ‘old stuff’ is dead.

 Not true, not a bit of it.
 In fact, in order to successfully sell pretty much anything online you need a thorough knowledge of the workings of direct response.

 You could not unreasonably call it ‘Best Practice’ methodology.

 Let me give you an example:

 When the ‘big boys’ (Philips Publishing, Rodale etc) were doing direct mail they would send out millions of pieces of mail.